Seasonal Guide

 IQAir HealthPro Plus

-The benchmark air purifier for high-risk households.
-Its HyperHEPA filter captures particles down to 0.003 microns — well below standard HEPA.
-If someone in your home has asthma, COPD, or a compromised immune system, this is the unit to have before smoke season starts.
+The top air purifier for high-risk homes.
+Its HyperHEPA filter catches particles down to 0.003 microns, well below standard HEPA.
+If someone in your home has asthma, COPD, or a weak immune system, get this one before smoke season.

 See IQAir HealthPro Plus at IQAir.com →